-All forms of electric vehicles have been the focus of discussion on this topic, and there are numerous potential answers.
+All forms of electric vehicles have been the focus of discussion on this topic, and numerous potential answers exist.
 When there is no sound, pedestrians run the risk of not realizing them until it is too late.

-This has caused numerous lawmakers and manufacturers to agree that it is necessary to add some sort of noise to alert pedestrians and animals to the impending danger.
+This has caused numerous lawmakers and manufacturers to agree that adding some sort of noise is necessary to alert pedestrians and animals to the impending danger.
 However, many jurisdictions currently do not require the deployment of bells or other noise-alerting devices.